pepvivo/SchibstedDemo/README.md

 There are two forders with several tests of TDD/BDD filosofies.

+These test must be run in Unit Test Explorer of Visual Studio.

 ## Built/Deployment With

 - Microsoft Visual Studio Community 2017 and c# - The programing framework used
-- ,NET Framework 4.6.1 - Target Platform
+- .NET Framework 4.6.1 - Target Platform
 - IIS Express - Web server

 ## Authors

 • Pep Vivó (pep.vivo@schibsted.com)

 ## License